|Feature Article - January 2002|

 Darwin would “only allude to what may be called correlation of growth”.
 Although it was only a minor part of his theory, we need to address it.
 Here is what he said.

 There are many laws regulating variation, some few of which can be dimly seen, and will be hereafter briefly mentioned.
 I will here only allude to what may be called correlation of growth.
 Any change in the embryo or larva will almost certainly entail changes in the mature animal.
 In monstrosities, the correlations between quite distinct parts are very curious; and many instances are given in Isidore Geoffroy St Hilaire's great work on this subject.
 Breeders believe that long limbs are almost always accompanied by an elongated head.
 Some instances of correlation are quite whimsical; thus cats with blue eyes are invariably deaf; colour and constitutional peculiarities go together, of which many remarkable cases could be given amongst animals and plants.
 From the facts collected by Heusinger, it appears that white sheep and pigs are differently affected from coloured individuals by certain vegetable poisons.
 Hairless dogs have imperfect teeth; long-haired and coarse-haired animals are apt to have, as is asserted, long or many horns; pigeons with feathered feet have skin between their outer toes; pigeons with short beaks have small feet, and those with long beaks large feet.
-Hence, if man goes on selecting, and thus augmenting, any peculiarity, he will almost certainly unconsciously modify other parts of the structure, owing to the mysterious laws of the correlation of growth.
-14
+Hence, if man goes on selecting, and thus augmenting, any peculiarity, he will almost certainly unconsciously modify other parts of the structure, owing to the mysterious laws of the correlation of growth. [emphasis supplied] 14

 His observations are generally correct, but not for the reason he thought.
 (A modern observation along these lines is that German shepherd dogs tend to have hip problems.)
 Although Darwin thought it had to do with a “change in the embryo or larva” that is somehow related to growth of other features, it actually has a genetic cause that is present from the moment of conception.
 Modern scientists recognize this phenomenon is a problem associated with inbreeding.